Azure/azure-sdk-for-net/sdk/keyvault/Azure.Security.KeyVault.Certificates/samples/Sample1_HelloWorld.md

 Debug.WriteLine($"Certificate enabled set to '{updatedCert.Properties.Enabled}'");
 ```

-## Creating a certificate with new version
+## Creating a certificate with a new version

 We need to create a new version of the certificate that applications can use to replace the compromised certificate.
 Creating a certificate with the same name and policy as the compromised certificate will create another version of the certificate with similar properties to the original certificate.